MiaoDX/system_configuration/boost/Boost_Installation.md

 b2.exe --build-dir=build --stagedir=./stage/x64 --build-type=complete  address-model=64 --toolset=msvc-14.0 -j 6
 ```

-NOTE: the `address-model` is necessary since we need 64 bit version, `-j` will make our build much faster by using more cores in our CPU (adjust it according to your CPU, mine is 8 core, so 6 is okay).
-The output is tedious, some of the snippets are:
+NOTE: the `address-model` is necessary since we need 64 bit version, `-j` will make our build much faster by using more cores in our CPU (adjust it according to your CPU, mine is 8 cores, so 6 is okay).
+The output is tedious, some snippets are:

 ```